HARDINGS

 Patches

-have always been a part of the breed.
+have always been a part of the Dalmatian breed.
 The s(w) gene (extreme

 white piebald) that gives Dalmatians their white background